-Russell Investments reports that up to 60% of portfolio growth may come after retirement.
+Russell Investments reports that up to 60% of portfolio growth may come after retirement (the web page with this article has disappeared since the time of writing).
 This seems surprising at first.
 We tend to think that the portfolio growth phase ends when we retire.

 Of course, it depends on what they really mean by this statistic.
 They say that money available during retirement consists of about 10% money saved while working, 30% investment growth before retirement, and 60% investment growth after retirement.